 The Bollings’ oldest daughter, Angie Bolling, is an actress and model who has appeared in the movies and made several TV commercials.
 The family’s baseball connection extends beyond father, uncle, and brother to Milt’s sister, Carolyn, who is married to Bill Earnhart, a scout for the Arizona Diamondbacks.

 Bolling is a member of the Mobile Sports Hall of Fame, the Spring Hill College Hall of Fame, and McGill-Toolen High School Hall of Fame.
 Hank Aaron Stadium, home of the Mobile BayBears minor- league team and Arizona Diamondbacks affiliate is found at the intersection of Satchel Paige Avenue and Bolling Brothers Boulevard.

 “I was fortunate enough to play at the major league level in such a great organization,” he said.
 “I had come up through the Red Sox organization, and I knew many of my teammates.
 I liked them and I felt the feeling was mutual.”

-Bolling said in a recent interview with Herb Crehan of Red Sox Magazine, “It was a most enjoyable experience to be a part of, in my estimation, the best organization in Major League Baseball.
+Bolling told Herb Crehan of Red Sox Magazine, “It was a most enjoyable experience to be a part of, in my estimation, the best organization in Major League Baseball.
 And Red Sox fans are the best fans in baseball.”
 Milt’s teammates, coaches, fellow players, scouts, executives, and fans probably feel the same way about him.

 Henry Aaron with Lonnie Wheeler, I Had a Hammer: The Hank Aaron Story (New York, NY: Harper Collins, 1991).